 Once your charity is registered, you are required to report annually to the Commission on your charity’s finances, resources and activities.
 This is known as “annual reporting” and is a legal requirement.
-If your charity is on the deemed list and has not yet been registered, you do not have to send information to the Commission.
+If your charity is on the combined list and has not yet been registered, you do not have to send information to the Commission at this point.

 Annual reporting by registered charities is a key element of the Commission's ongoing regulatory and monitoring work and is essential to keeping the register of charities up to date.

 Through the annual reporting programme registered charities will be required to complete and submit an online annual monitoring return form, attaching the charity’s:

 - report from independent examiner / auditor, as applicable.

 The Commission makes copies of accounts and reports submitted by registered charities publicly available on each charity’s register entry.

 New law, The Charities (Accounts and Reports) Regulations (Northern Ireland) 2015, relating to charity accounting and reporting commenced on 1 January 2016.
 This legislation applies to all registered charities and sets out:

 - the form and content of charity accounts (receipts and payments or accruals accounts)